How do I get found in local search results?

 How to do this?

-Host small business event/meet ups of your own!
+• host small business events/meet ups of your own!

 To learn more about the basics of SEO (and all that you need to know) to best optimize your website and begin to strategically build your online presence – check out our digital course and lifetime membership SEO Made Simple here.